Shabu-shabu

 Shabu-shabu (しゃぶしゃぶ) is a Japanese nabemono hotpot dish of thinly sliced meat and vegetables boiled in water and served with dipping sauces.
 The term is onomatopoeic, derived from the sound – "swish swish" – emitted when the ingredients are stirred in the cooking pot.
 The food is cooked piece by piece by the diner at the table.
-Shabu-shabu is generally more savory and less sweet than sukiyaki.
+Shabu-shabu is generally more savory and less sweet than sukiyaki, another hot pot dish.

 History

-Shabu-shabu was invented in Japan in the 20th century with the opening of the restaurant "Suehiro" in Osaka, where the name was also invented.
+Shabu-shabu was invented in Japan in the 20th century with the opening of the restaurant Suehiro in Osaka, where the name was also invented.
 The president of the restaurant, Chūichi Miyake, registered the name as a trademark in 1952.
 Shabu-shabu became more and more popular in the Kansai region and in 1955 it was also added to the menu of restaurants in Tokyo and then spread throughout Japan.

-There are two believed histories.
-One is traced back to the Inner Mongolian hot pot known as instant-boiled mutton (Shuàn Yángròu).
-Because Shabu-shabu is very similar to this dish not only the method but also pot itself.
+There are two common theories about the origin of shabu-shabu.
+The first is that it comes from the Inner Mongolian hot pot known as instant-boiled mutton (shuàn yángròu), which was introduced to Japan after World War II by Japanese who had lived in Beijing.
+Both dishes are prepared by briefly swirling thin slices of meat in boiling broth, then eaten with sauce.

-Another one is origined from Japanese Mizutaki hot pot which is one of popular nabemono in Japan.
-Mizutaki has various ingredients and versions but always based only Dashi or water without taste.
+The other theory is that shabu-shabu originates from Japanese mizutaki hot pot, which is a popular type of nabemono.
+Mizutaki has various ingredients and versions but is always based on dashi or water without additional flavourings.

-Compared with other Japanese hot-pot dishes (nabemono) such as well known sukiyaki, Shabu-shabu is not so often cooked at the home in Japan.
-However, together with sukiyaki, shabu-shabu is popular dish in many parts of Japan, but also in local Japanese neighborhoods (colloquially called "Little Tokyos") in countries such as the United States and Canada.
+Compared with other Japanese hot-pot dishes such as sukiyaki, shabu-shabu is infrequently cooked at home in Japan.
+However, sukiyaki and shabu-shabu are both popular in many parts of Japan, and also in Japantowns in countries such as the United States and Canada.
 It is also popular in Taiwan and South Korea.